mpoiitis/flask-mongo-tutorial/README.md

 # flask-mongo-tutorial
-A simple application as a tutorial on flask and mongo libraries
+A simple todo application as a tutorial on flask and mongo libraries